ksl28/Powershell/Ransomware/README.md

 ## Requirements:
-Powershell 5 or higher
+Powershell 5 or higher.
 Active Directory deployments only:
-An user account with access, to disable user accounts in Active Directory
+An user account with access, to disable user accounts in Active Directory.
 Access to all domain controllers on port TCP/5985 from the server, hosting the FSRM role.

 ## Installation: